ivanbicalho/flash-cli/README.md

 What will happen next?

-Whenever the occurrence "UseCaseName" is found, it'll be replaced by "MyFirstUseCase", regardless of whether it's the folder name, file name, part of the file name, file content, etc.
+Whenever the occurrence "UseCaseName" is found, it'll be replaced by "MyFirstUseCase", regardless of whether it's the folder name, file name, part of the file name, file content, etc. The same will occur with the "Repository" variable.

 In the terminal's current directory, we'll have: